 Process

-How do we manage that we have Dutch Gladiolus Bulbs available all year round?
+How do we ensure availability of Dutch Gladiolus Bulbs year round?

-Our gladioli bulbs are harvested in the fields of our producers in the Netherlands from October to December.
-This crop of bulbs is preserved for at least two months in our cold stores, first at temperatures between 15 and 20 degrees, and later at 5 degrees Celsius.
-Thanks to this preparation, our customers can receive fresh bulbs of this crop for a year-round.
+Our gladiolus bulbs are harvested from the fields of our producers in the Netherlands between October and December.
+These bulbs are preserved in our cold stores for a minimum of two months, initially at temperatures ranging from 15 to 20 degrees Celsius, and later at 5 degrees Celsius.
+This careful preparation allows us to supply fresh bulbs from this harvest to our customers throughout the year.
 In December we start shipping the bulbs, which our customers can plant from late January.
-The first harvest of gladiolus is after 12 weeks.
+The first harvest of gladiolus flowers is after 12 weeks.

 Process